AbdeenM/react-native-expo-kit/README.md

 This boilerplate capitalizes on the use of [Redux](https://react-redux.js.org/), [React Navigation](https://reactnavigation.org/) and it follows Expo's initial project layout that is resulted from invoking `expo init` to create your project, providing you a great and optimized `file structure`, `organized directories`, a great way to maintain your actions/reducers as well as your assets, configs, etc.

-**This is just my personal structure of most of my projects, thought i might save someone a couple of days :)**
+**This is just my personal structure of most of my projects, thought i might save someone a couple of days, for previous Expo SDK support change the branch :).**

 ## Utilities